 Dr. Stephanie Ferguson recently gave a report to more than 240 global health leaders outlining recommendations for focusing future health spending.

-Dr. Ferguson, who returned to the Lynchburg College nursing faculty last year, spoke at the World Health Assembly in Geneva, Switzerland.
+Dr. Ferguson, who returned to the University of Lynchburg nursing faculty last year, spoke at the World Health Assembly in Geneva, Switzerland.
 She shared the results of the Committee on Global Health and the Future of the United States Consensus Study, which recommends priorities for maximizing the potential of U.S. global health spending.

 According to the report, global health spending improves national security and economic development.
 The report recommends that the U.S. focus on investments that develop global health security, respond to the threat of communicable diseases, improve the lives of women and children, and promote cardiovascular health and prevent cancer.
 These priorities would be supported by actions such as combating drug-resistant bacteria, building public health capacity in low- and middle-income countries, and improving digital health infrastructure.